json-schema-org/json-schema-org.github.io/draft-06/json-schema-migration-faq.md

 It does require duplicating the names, and the awkward use of both an `"allOf"` and `"anyOf"`, but it is less repetition than other options, and can be re-used fairly robustly even if the "foo" and "bar" schemas are in separate files managed by a different person or organization.

-_*TODO:* Link to all of the discussions about other use cases and proposed solutions._
+_*TODO:* Link to all the discussions about other use cases and proposed solutions._

-### Q: What are key issues under consideraton for draft-07?
+### Q: What are key issues under consideration for draft-07?

 We are just starting to consider what to prioritize for the next draft.